The clash of civilizations we're living through is widely seen as a battle

 Democracy requires consensus-building and shared values.
 But in tribal

-societies, politics is viewed as a battle of all-against
+societies, politics is viewed as a battle of all-against-all, in which the

 strongest tribe openly appropriates the state apparatus to enrich itself at